-You will need a permit from Scott County Sheriff’s Office AND possibly the Minnesota Department of Natural Resources.
-See the DNR web page for more information: http://www.dnr.state.mn.us/fishing/tournaments/requirements.html
+- Fishing Tournaments: You will need a permit from Scott County Sheriff’s Office AND possibly the Minnesota Department of Natural Resources.
+Visit the DNR's Fishing Tournaments Regulations page for more information.

-A United States Coast Guard permit must also be obtained.
-For more information, see: www.uscg.mil/.
+- Events on the Minnesota River - Coast Guard Permit Needed: A United States Coast Guard permit must also be obtained.
+For more information, visit the Coast Guard's Marine Event Permit Online Form.
 The USCG permit must be included with your application.

-A license or permit for food may be required.
-More information is available by contacting the Minnesota Department of Health and/or the Scott County Health Department
+- Selling or Giving Away Food: If food items will be sold or given away during the event, a license or permit for food may be required.
+More information is available by contacting the Minnesota Department of Health and/or the Scott County Health Department.

 Please submit online, mail or email: The Original Application Form, Certificate of Insurance, and all other required proof of permission/permits 21 days prior to your event.
 Marine Event application packets not submitted 21 days prior to the event are subject to delay and/or refusal.
 Failure to do so deems your event not permitted and unauthorized to take place.

-Apply for a MARINE EVENT PERMIT using this online form.
-Please note that you will need to email a copy of the insurance certificate to email@example.com.
+- If you use the form above, please note that you will need to email a copy of the insurance certificate to [email protected].

 With regard to a Temporary Structures (includes Buoys (150 ft shoreline), Swim Rafts, Trampolines, etc.): MN Rule 6110.1800 states, “No person shall leave any temporary structure not extending from shore, or any buoy or sign in the waters of this state between the hours of sunset and sunrise without first obtaining a permit in writing therefore from the Sheriff of the county.”

-Apply for a TEMPORARY STRUCTURE PERMIT using this online form.
-Please note that you will need to email a copy of the insurance certificate to firstname.lastname@example.org.
+- If you use the form above, pease note that you will need to email a copy of the insurance certificate to [email protected].

 ***Application Process for Temporary Structures (Excluding Slalom Courses)***

-As of 2017 we are no longer automatically updating temporary structure permits each year.
+As of 2017, the Sheriff's Office no longer automatically updates temporary structure permits each year.
 Applicants will need to apply online and the permit will be good for the next five (5) years from the date of your application.
-If you already have a permit, you will still need to re-apply; however, you may keep your current permit number already assigned to you as long as you indicate that number in the application.
+If you already have a permit, you will still need to re-apply.
+However, you may keep your current permit number already assigned to you as long as you indicate that number in the application.

 If you have any questions regarding marine permits, please contact Recreation Safety Deputy Max Kes by phone at 952-496-8330 or by email.